 Mariusz Kaczka (Ph.D.
 Researcher, European University Institute, Department of History and Civilization).
 This program provided me with an excellent opportunity to improve my knowledge of Ottoman Turkish and Ottoman written culture.
 Thanks to the wide range of teachers’ expertise, I gained the experience of reading a variety of Ottoman sources, reaching from chronicles, through petitions to the sultan to late Ottoman narrative sources.
 Keynote lectures delivered by Halil Berktay or Mehmed İpşirli improved my knowledge of Ottoman periodizations or Ottoman traditions of history writing.
 This school inspired me to think out of the box and to search for new ways of combining Ottoman and European diplomatic sources in historical writing.
 I strongly recommend this summer school to all researchers interested in Ottoman language, culture, and civilization.

-Summer 2018 – Now at Süleymaniye, Prof. Halil Berktay giving an inaugural lecture on the comparative iconography of the Greek and Turkish revolutions.
+Summer 2018 – Prof. Halil Berktay giving an inaugural lecture on the comparative iconography of the Greek and Turkish revolutions at IHU Süleymaniye Campus.

 Summer 2018 – Halil Berktay’s audience.